-Come and try for free, wear loose fitting clothes, no buttons, easy on/off shoes, such as flip flops.
-And no socks, watches, jewellery, etc.
+Come and try our Judo lessons for FREE!
+Wear loose fitting clothes, no buttons or zips, easy on/off shoes, such as flip flops.
+And no socks, watches, jewellery, etc. when on the judo mats

 A judogi comprises three parts; a very heavy jacket (uwagi), lighter canvas trousers (shitabaki), and a cotton belt (obi).
 The uwagi is generally made from heavy weight cotton.